AnaAGG/stremlit_workshop/README.md

 This example shows interactive and data-driven web apps to visualize macroalgael distribution patterns and characteristics.

-All the information contained in this application has been downloaded using different data sources data sources through different python tools:
+All the information contained in this application has been downloaded using different data sources through different python tools:
    - Species presences -> API GBIF
    - Species characteristics -> obtained from the [Marlin website](https://www.marlin.ac.uk/species/detail/1487) using Selenium